Best Practices for Automated Mode AWS Environments¶

 To restore the latest backup of the Solution Manager:

 If you created an AMI for backup, use the last AMI to recreate the instance of the Solution Manager.
-To do this, follow the AWS Quick Start Guide.
+To do this, follow the steps in the Launch Instance Wizard.

 If instead of creating an AMI, you copied the files of the installation of the Solution Manager, do this: